 ALMS measures a suite of water chemistry parameters.
 Phosphorus, nitrogen, and chlorophyll-a are important because they are indicators of eutrophication, or excess nutrients, which can lead to harmful algal/cyanobacteria blooms.
 One direct measure of harmful cyanobacteria blooms are Microcystins, a common group of toxins produced by cyanobacteria.
-See Table 1 for a more complete list of parameters.
+See Table 1 for a complete list of parameters.

-Average Total Phosphorus (TP) measured 12 $\mu$ g/L in 2014 (Table 1).
-This value falls into the mesotrophic, or between nutrient rich and nutrient poor, classification.
-Throughout the summer, TP ranged from a seasonal minimum of 6 $\mu$ g/L on June 29th to a seasonal maximum of 19 $\mu$ g/L on July 20th (Figure 5).
+Average total phosphorus concentration (TP) measured 12 μ g/L in 2015 (Table 1).
+This value falls into the mesotrophic, or moderately productive, classification and is very similar to that measured in 2014 (Table 1).
+Throughout the summer, TP fluctuated from a maximum of 14 μ g/L on both June 15th and August 9th, and a minimum of 10 μ g/L on August 19th (Figure 5).
+Phosphorus input into Hanmore Lake should be limited in order to maintain Hanmore Lake's water quality.